SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

+\begin{definition} From the perspective of black box systems, two servers are said to be the same if they always receive the same input and generate the same output. \end{definition}

+{ Nodes} take actions or decisions at the start or end of consolidative phases in Ripple and PBFT systems.
+Comparison between nodes is applicable at these checkpoints.
+Definition~\ref{definition:blackboxsame} can be loosened and 'same'ness measured at these checkpoints.
+In Ripple, it corresponds to (1) candidate set generation and (2) each consensus sub-round.
+This negates the difference between two nodes arising due to timing and ordering of messages and propagation within each consolidative phase.
+Definition~\ref{definition:blackboxsame} gets loosened to Definition~\ref{definition:practicallySameServers}.

-{\flushleft \em Key arguments connecting overlap with information propagation and percentage byzantine nodes:} Two servers are said to be the same if they receive the same information (candidate sets and proposals) and behave similarly (send proposals to the same transactions).
+\begin{definition} In the context of Ripple and PBFT systems: From a black box perspective and for all practical purposes, two servers are said to be the same if they receive the same input/ information (candidate sets and proposals) and produce the same output/ behave similarly (1. relay the same information and 2. send proposals (yes votes) to the same transactions during consensus sub-round voting) across each consolidative phase. \end{definition}

+{\flushleft \em Same input:} Our approaches ensure $100\%$ IP as demonstrated by Claim~\ref{claim:3hopClaim}, Corollary~\ref{corollary:100infoprop} and reinforced experimentally in Simulations.
+Thus the same information is received at all nodes across consolidative phases.

+Note: Two transactions of an account with the same Account Sequence~\cite{ripple:accountSequence} arriving in the same phase is an attack.
+Then there would be no ordering.
+Owing to our approaches (Kelips-like overlay and MCA), both the transactions would be identified during candidate set generation and rejected at all nodes.
+A mechanism to report these can be created.

+\begin{definition} Good (non-malicious) nodes are those running accurate implementations of the RPCA as same or different software versions. \end{definition}

+{\flushleft \em Same output:} Two good (non-malicious) nodes implement RPCA accurately and thus exhibit the same behaviour.
+They receive the same information across consolidative phases using our approaches (including our suggested wait times).
+They would produce the same output across these phases.

-Assume two good (non-malicious) nodes A and B in UNLs of nodes $\alpha$ and $\beta$ respectively.
-If node B receives all candidate set transactions and proposals received by A and forwards the same over as A. Then for all practical purposes B is the same as A. Thus $\alpha$ and $\beta$ have an overlap in A and B.
+\begin{claim} Two nodes $\alpha$ and $\beta$ having two good (non-malicious) nodes A and B in their UNLs respectively have an overlap in A and B provided our approaches are used. \end{claim} \begin{proof} Assume two good (non-malicious) nodes A and B in UNLs of nodes $\alpha$ and $\beta$ respectively.
+Given our approach, B receives all messages received by A. Being good, it relays the same over as A. Being good and receiving the same messages as A it sends proposals (aka yes votes) (say, $P1$) to the same transactions (say, $T1$) as A (say, proposal $P2$ for $T1$).
+For all practical purposes and by Definition~\ref{definition:practicallySameServers}, B is the same as A. Thus $\alpha$ and $\beta$ have an overlap in A and B. \end{proof}